Bruce Wagner: Early life

 Wagner was born in Madison, Wisconsin to Morton Wagner and Bernice Maletz.
 When he was four, his family moved to San Francisco, then to Los Angeles four years later.
-His father was a radio station executive who eventually moved into television, producing The Les Crane Show, before he became a stock broker.
+His father was a radio station executive who eventually moved into television, producing The Les Crane Show, before he became a stockbroker.

 When Bruce's parents divorced, his mother worked at Saks Fifth Avenue, where she remained for 40 years.
 He attended Beverly Vista Elementary School in Beverly Hills, California until 8th grade.
 He went to Beverly Hills High School but dropped out in his junior year.
 He worked in bookstores, drove an ambulance for Schaefer Ambulance Service, and became a chauffeur at the Beverly Hills Hotel.
 He has two older sisters.

 Career

 In his twenties, Bruce Wagner began writing articles for magazines and writing scripts.
 His first screenplay, Young Lust, was produced by Robert Stigwood but was never released.
 That experience eventually led him to write a modern take on F. Scott Fitzgerald's "Pat Hobby" short stories about an alcoholic screenwriter who never gets ahead.

 Wagner self-published (with Caldecott Chubb) Force Majeure: The Bud Wiggins Stories in an edition of 1,000, which sold out at West Hollywood's Book Soup.
 It was optioned by Oliver Stone to direct but the project never came to fruition.
-Wagner has said that the script he wrote, based upon the stories' protagonist-a chauffeur named Bud Wiggins-later became Maps to the Stars, the 2014 film directed by David Cronenberg.
+Wagner has said that the script he wrote, based upon the stories' protagonist—a chauffeur named Bud Wiggins—later became Maps to the Stars, the 2014 film directed by David Cronenberg.
 The book was well reviewed and as a result Wagner received a publishing deal with Random House.

 He has written essays and op-ed pieces for publications including The New Yorker, The New York Times, Artforum and Vanity Fair.
 His novel I'm Losing You was a New York Times Notable Book of the Year, and his novel The Chrysanthemum Palace was a PEN/Faulkner finalist in 2006.
 He has also written essays and prefaces for books by photographers William Eggleston and Manuel Alvarez Bravo, and painters Ed Ruscha and Richard Prince.
 In an overview of his work, the novelist John Pistelli said, "His work exists in several different epochs simultaneously, like a transcended master who has slipped the bonds of the merely temporal.
 In that final sense, Bruce Wagner's time has never left, is sure to arrive, and has come at last."